MathisWellmann/gym-rs/README.md

 # OpenAI Gym (Unofficial Rust Implementation)

-This library aims be be as close to the original OpenAI Gym library written in Python.
+This library aims be be close to the original OpenAI Gym library written in Python.

 If you don't mind Python and would like to use the original implementation from Rust, check out a [OpenAI Gym wrapper](https://github.com/MrRobb/gym-rs).